Transition Into A Highly Paid Industry Position Where You Can Still Do High-Quality, Meaningful Scientific Research

 - Industry research roles for PhDs.
 If you want to conduct and manage research to develop new products, systems, and treatments, you should give each of these positions serious consideration.

-- Project management roles in Research & Development.
-Project management plays a significant role in ensuring that a company achieves its R&D goals.
-Is you want to use your leadership skills to make sure the goals of R&D departments across industries are achieved on time and within budget, the positions in this category will be a good fit for you.
+- Project Management roles in Research & Development.
+Project Management plays a significant role in ensuring that a company achieves its R&D goals.
+If you want to use your leadership skills to make sure the goals of R&D departments across industries are achieved on time and within budget, the positions in this category will be a good fit for you.